FossoresLP/go-jwt/README.md

 This packages implements JSON Web Token as defined in [RFC 7519](https://tools.ietf.org/html/rfc7519) in Go.

-This package is not capable of validating signatures on it's own.
-It has a modular architecture and needs modules providing signature algorithms.
+It is build with a modular architecture to make it easy to adapt to most use cases.

+For this reason all verification of signatures and contents is implemented independently and does explicitly have to be activated.

+All tokens decoded by this package will automatically be validated using the activated signature and content verification providers.
+To check if the token is valid use `token.Valid()` which returns a boolean.
+If you want to know the exact error, use `token.ValidationError()`.

-The default algorithms specified in [RFC7518](https://tools.ietf.org/html/rfc7518) and [RFC8037](https://tools.ietf.org/html/rfc8037) can be found in sub-packages in this repository.
+The default algorithms for signature verification specified in [RFC7518](https://tools.ietf.org/html/rfc7518) and [RFC8037](https://tools.ietf.org/html/rfc8037) can be found in sub-packages in this repository.

 EdDSA with Ed25519 and Ed448 (unstable), HMAC-SHA2, RSA PKCS#1 v1.5, RSA-PSS and ECDSA can all be found in the respective folders.

+You may add a signature algorithm by calling `RegisterAlgorithm(name string, alg Algorithm) error` with name being the value of the `alg` header this algorithm uses and alg being a properly initialized instance of the respective algorithm.
+To enable signing and select the algorithm to use, call `SetSigningAlgorithm(name string) error` with the name of the algorithm to use.

+The main package includes some implementations of content validation in `validationFunctions.go`.
+To add a content validator, call `AddValidationProvider(name string, provider VerificationProvider) error` with a name of your choosing and the initialized provider.
+It will automatically be used to validate all tokens that are decoded after adding it.

+In case the providers included in this package do not fit your needs, you can always implement your own.
+For details see `API.md`.

 Data structures
 ---------------